KraoESPfan1n/Loading-Screen-Bloxstrap/README.md

 <!-- End of README -->

-And then test it out and enjoy!
+Once you're done with the installation, test it out and enjoy!

-For any questions, please create a new issue.
+For any questions, please create a new issue at the top.

-And please explain exactly what is happening / the issue that you're experiencing, aswell as your installation method.
+In the issue please explain what's happening / the issue that you're experiencing, aswell as your installation method.

-(Providing screenshots of the output of the PowerShell helps massively; as long as it's not just saying "True")
+Providing screenshots of the output of the PowerShell helps, as long as it's not just "True".